 Anyone can learn CPR, so your CPR business has a huge potential customer base.
 But you still need to differentiate your business from the competition in order to attract clients and grow your business.
 You can do this by finding out first what other CPR centers in your area are offering and coming up with innovative training programs.
 You also need to invest in mannequins and other supplies.
 Once you have finalized your training program, start advertising your services!
 Place flyers in local businesses or post about your services on social media.

 9. Botox Clinic

-If you’re thinking about starting your own botox business, you’re in good company.
+If you’re thinking about starting your own botox business, you’ve got a good eye.
 Botox has become a popular treatment for wrinkles and other signs of aging.
 If given in small doses, it can also be used to treat medical conditions like neck spasms, excessive sweating, overactive bladder and lazy eye.
-The increasing applications in cosmetic and therapeutic procedures are expected to propel the global botox market to surpass $5 billion in value in 2028.
+The increasing applications in cosmetic and therapeutic procedures are expected to propel the global botox market to surpass $5 billion in 2028.

 10. Medical Supply

 If you’re looking for a new business opportunity, then look no further than medical supplies.
 Demand for medical supplies such as personal protective equipment (PPE) has been increasing amid a rising prevalence of illnesses due to unhealthy lifestyles and high hospitalization rates due to the pandemic.
 The medical supplies wholesaling industry in the US is estimated to be worth $280 billion and expected to grow steadily in the coming years.